Thanks to Docker Desktop, we already have a cluster set up for us. Under the hood, a few things happened:

 kubectl get pods -n kube-system

-and you will find them running.
-With this command we were asking for all system pods - kube-system is the namespace for objects created automatically by the Kubernetes system.
+These are all system pods - kube-system is the namespace for objects created automatically by the Kubernetes system for us:

 kubectl get nodes